HBPNeurorobotics/nestserver_benchmarks/README.md

-The benchmark suite consists of two main components: a rather synthetic (but well controllable) brain simulation test case in the form of a [random balanced network](http://www.yger.net/the-balanced-network/) (directory `HPC_benchmark`), and a robotic simulation coupled with a motor-cortex brain simulation (directory `RoboBrain`)
+The benchmark suite consists of two main components: a rather synthetic (but well controllable) brain simulation test case in the form of a [random balanced network](http://www.yger.net/the-balanced-network/) (directory `HPC_benchmark`), and an embodied multi-region rodent brain simulation (directory `RoboBrain`).

-The benchmarks are explained in more detail in the corresponding directories.
+The benchmarks are explained in more detail in the referenced paper.